Overview

 Eligibility

-• Applicants must be available to work at least 35 hours per week during weekdays between 8:30am and 5:30pm.
+- Applicants must be available to work at least 35 hours per week during weekdays.
+In-person attendance at the office is mandatory on Sundays and Tuesdays.
 The Egyptian weekend is Friday and Saturday.

 Benefits